sailscastshq/docs.sailscasts.com/docs/slipway/multi-app.md

 ## Deleting an App

-Delete an app via the dashboard on the app settings page.
+Delete an app via the app settings page (accessible from the app detail page dropdown menu → **Settings**).
 Restrictions:

 - You cannot delete the **default** app
 - You cannot delete the **last** app in an environment